Skip to content

 GSC_SERVICE_ACCOUNT_JSON Full content of gsc-key.json

-GSC_SITE_URL sc-domain:agentpatterns.dev
+GSC_SITE_URL sc-domain:agentpatterns.ai

 CRUX_API_KEY GCP API key restricted to Chrome UX Report API